 Building a wardrobe from scratch may seem daunting... turns out I was built for the job.
 I had just left UCT and had a clean slate to redefine my style - just what I needed after 4 years of stale campus fashion.

-The task of building a wardrobe from near-scratch may seem daunting to some but turns out I was built for the job.
-I had the gift of a clean slate to redefine my style - which I never quite found back home.I lived for my off days spent navigating the dense alleyways to find the very best boutiques.
+The task of building a wardrobe from scratch may seem daunting but it turns out I was built for the job.
+I had a clean slate to redefine my style - which I never quite figured out at home.
+On my off days, I spent my time navigating the dense alleyways to find the very best boutiques.

 All while regularly getting lost, it was worth it.
 For the first time, I was shopping successfully every time.
 I was spoiled for cut, quality and fabrics: falling in love with the feel of the silks, the structure of the linens and the touch of the cottons.
-I quickly built a wardrobe that was minimal, versatile and better yet, local.
+I quickly built a wardrobe that was minimal, versatile and better yet: local.

 ‘hẻm’ is Vietnamese for 'narrow road or alley'.

 ‘the hems’ are the roads of Saigon I travelled to bring stories to your wardrobe.

 Welcome to the story, let's build your wardrobe together!